reactjs/pt-br.react.dev/src/content/reference/react/useTransition.md

 ### `useTransition()` {/*usetransition*/}

-Chame `useTransition` no começo do seu componente para acionar as transições do state.
+Chame `useTransition` no início do seu componente para marcar algumas mudanças de estado como transições.
 ```js
 import { useTransition } from 'react';